scottslowe/lowescott.github.io/_posts/2006-04-27-linux-ad-integration-with-windows-server-2003-r2.md

 2. Be sure that time is being properly synchronized between Active Directory and the Linux server in question.
 Kerberos requires time synchronization.

-3. Edit the `krb5.conf` file to look something like this, substituting your actual host names and domain names where appropriate:
+3. Edit the `krb5.conf` file to look something like [this][gist-1], substituting your actual host names and domain names where appropriate.

-	{% gist lowescott/67a3f8c36270c7e6376b %}

-4. Edit the `/etc/ldap.conf` file to look something like this, substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate.
+4. Edit the `/etc/ldap.conf` file to look something like [this][gist-2], substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate.

-	{% gist lowescott/a7c89505c46a13d95ebe %}

 5. Securely copy the file created using the `ktpass.exe` utility above to the Linux server in question, placing it in the `/etc` directory as `krb5.keytab`.
 (SFTP or SCP are excellent candidates for this.)